 When I first contemplated the idea of being an organiser, there were very few of us here in Australia.
 My role models and organising news came from magazines and television shows produced overseas.
 Like most people who dream of being an organiser, I have a natural talent for being organised and wondered if I could make a living out of it.

-I’m so glad I took the leap over 15 years ago.
+I’m so glad I took the leap back in 2005.
 Looking back, it really has been wonderful.
 Here are 10 things I love about being an organiser.

 - I love helping people.
 In this job I get to do that all the time.
 I can see that the work I do helps people in big and small ways.
 I’ve helped people move house, make room for a new baby, take next steps after grieving a loss, create space for a cherished hobby, make their home safe, and so much more.
 As a lifelong volunteer, I love that my natural instinct to help has also supported my family.